s3team/uroboros/README.md

 Uroboros uses the following utilities:
 (Version numbers indicate the versions that we use in our development.)

-  objdump 2.22
+  objdump
-  readelf 2.22
+  readelf
-  awk     3.18
+  awk

-Uroboros can be built by the OCaml compiler (version 4.01.0 or later), with the following libraries:
+Uroboros can be built by the OCaml compiler (version 4.05.0 or later), with the following libraries:

-  deriving 0.7
+  deriving
-  ocamlfind 1.5.5
+  ocamlfind
-  parmap 1.0-rc6
+  parmap
-  batteries 2.3.1
+  batteries
-  ocamlbuild 4.01.0
+  ocamlbuild

-We recommend to use the utilities distributed with 64-bit Ubuntu 12.0.4.
+We recommend to use the utilities distributed with 64-bit Ubuntu 18.0.4 LTS.
 The OCaml compiler and libraries can be obtained through [opam](https://opam.ocaml.org/).